CodeYourFuture/CYF-PD/content/blocks/active-listening/readme.md

       \

       **In groups** of at least 4 people, sit in a circle and **discuss** each of the topics below ensuring there is always only one person speaking at all times.
-At the end of each discussion, have a discussion on how it went and provide **feedback**.
+At the end of each discussion, discuss how it went and provide **feedback**.

       \